desaichirayu/Personality-Attribution-using-Natural-Language-Processing/README.md

 # Personality-Attribution-using-Natural-Language-Processing

+## A project by Chirayu Desai, Akhilesh Hegde and Yuzhou Yin

 All files take one of the personalitiy types as command line argument to predict and assume that the data files required by them are in the same directory.

 Example usage:  1) python file-name.py trait <br>